Looking for an exciting new career? Join the DSCYF Team! $10,000 sign-on bonus for eligible full-time positions. More Info

 By welcoming a child into your home and showing them love and guidance, you are giving them a gift that will benefit the child for the rest of their life.
 And while most children in foster care return to their parents or another family member, your time with them will allow them to live in your heart forever.

-Most foster parents in Delaware are connected with the Division of Family Services’ Foster Parent Program.
-The first step to become a DFS foster parent is to attend a 3-hour information session which will provide an overview of foster care, important information regarding the process, and connect you with the next step in the process to become a foster family.
+Most foster parents in Delaware are connected with the Division of Family Services’ Foster Care Program.
+The first step to become a DFS foster parent is to attend a 3-hour information session which will provide an overview of foster care, important information regarding the process, and connect you with the next step in the process.

 If you have ever considered fostering but just haven’t followed through yet, then please take the next step by attending one of the DFS Foster Parent Information Sessions.
 You don’t have to be perfect to foster or adopt a child.
 What our children need most is Love ~ Our Kids Matter.